-Funding is limited; For calendar year 2014 grants will be made first to existing systems that meet the conditions for grants and any monies left over will be used for systems yet to be installed.
-Grants for PV and wind turbines will be made on a first come first served basis based on the final interconnection date.
+Funding is limited; For calendar year 2015 grants will be made first to existing systems that meet the conditions for grants and any monies left over will be used for systems yet to be installed.
+Grants for PV and wind turbines will be based on the final interconnection date with the oldest dates being first awarded.
 For geothermal systems the well permit date will be used to determine the order of grants.
 Under no circumstances will grants be issued for land acquisition in association with any project proposed in the Renewable Resource Program.

-For 2014 the total annual funds available for grants shall be allocated as follows:
+For 2015 the total annual funds available for grants shall be allocated as follows: